nimio-es/experiments-rest-api/README.md

 - Customers include purchase information (one to many relation)
 - There is an oauth url (auto-generated from Spring Boot) to get a token using password Grant Type and client-id + client-secret
 - Unit tests and a pair of cucumber scenarios
+- Check role admin

 This version does not (yet):

 - Manage purchases
 - Poor version of purchase (It's necessary refer articles, for example?)
-- Check role admin
 - Work with binary data (customer image)

-Of those, the last two would be the real challenges.
+Of those, the last one would be the real challenges.
 For the rest of those would be more of the same.

 ## Downloading, compiling and executing